-Lavender Row's farm shop will be open by appointment during July and August
+Lavender Row's farm and shop are open 10-3pm Saturday and Sunday

 BLOG